Des Moines Area Community College Data & Information Overview

 Student Loan Debt

-The student loan default rate at DMACC is 17.2%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at DMACC is 14.5%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do DMACC Graduates Make?students who graduate with a bachelor's degree from DMACC make about $34,300 a year during their first few years of employment after graduation.
-This is about 14% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+Unfortunately, this is 14% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of Des Moines Area Community College